 It’s key that you protect yourself and your business by getting the right insurance.

-Professional indemnity insurance and public liability insurance are the two most helpful forms of insurance for protecting you from someone making a claim against your business.
-Simply Business* specialises in small business insurance and are a great place to start with this.
+Professional indemnity insurance and public liability insurance are the two most helpful forms of insurance for protecting you from someone claiming your business.
+Simply Business specialises in small business insurance and is a great place to start.

 What’s your experience of self-employment?
 Are there any other self-employment ideas that you’d recommend?
 We’d love to hear from you in the comments below.